Individual Yoga Therapy

 Workshop for Abdominal Wall Recovery After Pregnancy

-This 2 hour workshop led by Diane Lee is for women who want to learn more about the impact of pregnancy on the abdominal wall and train properly for optimal recovery of form (how you look) and function (how your abdomen supports your back, pelvis and all your organs).
+This 1.5-2 hour workshop led by Diane Lee is for women who want to learn more about the impact of pregnancy on the abdominal wall and train properly for optimal recovery of form (how you look) and function (how your abdomen supports your back, pelvis and all your organs).
 Please leave your baby at home so that you can get the most from this class for you!

 All referrals are to come from the physiotherapy team at Diane Lee & Associates to ensure you are ready for this workshop!